Maximizer02/maximum-brainfuck/README.md

 - "/" : Divide value of current cell by cached value, value will be floored.
 - "&" : Add cached value onto current cells value.
 - "|" : Subtract cached value from current cells value.
+- "§" : Like "#", but it calls the first method, regardless of the cells value.